Breakthrough-Energy/docs/source/dev/idea_list.md

 # Google Summer of Code 2021
 Breakthrough Energy Sciences (BES) has applied to serve as a mentoring organization for Google Summer of Code (GSoC).
-The GSoC program offers student a stipend to work on open source code during the summer.
+The GSoC program offers each student a stipend to work on open source code during the summer.
 If you are interested in the program [here](https://summerofcode.withgoogle.com/) you can find more information.

-If you are a student and new to GSoC read the following [guide](https://google.github.io/gsocguides/student/).
+If you are a student and new to GSoC, please read the following [guide](https://google.github.io/gsocguides/student/).
-If you are new to BES [here](https://science.breakthroughenergy.org/) more about our organization.
+If you are new to BES, look [here](https://science.breakthroughenergy.org/) to learn more about our organization.

 ## Community and Communication
-We are active on Slack which is the best way to reach us.
+We are active on Slack and this is the best way to reach us.
 [Join us here](http://science.breakthroughenergy.org/#get-updates), introduce yourself, discuss your potential project in the #ideas channel, and let us know if you have any questions.

 If you need to reach us via email, here you go: sciences@breakthroughenergy.org